Owerri Imo State, Nigeria Travel Guide

 Explore OptionsBring a refillable water bottle and decline single-use plastic bottles.
 This straightforward action significantly lessens plastic waste.

-Interact respectfully with local traditions and people.
+Interact respectfully with local traditions plus residents.

 Greetings are highly valued.
 Always greet people, especially elders, before conversations or requests.